Although Ripple assured that it has no intention of settling with the SEC, the current situation may make it necessary to end the dispute.

 As for Ripple, the company’s CEO, Brad Garlinghouse, repeatedly stated that the course of the case appears to tip the scales in favor of the Blockchain services company.

-Throughout the trial, Ripple's team has achieved several small victories, including access to communications and reports, evaluation of other cases in the industry, and dismissal of witnesses and influential figures, among others.
-It is evident to Garlinghouse that the XRP token is not a security, and he reiterates that it is inappropriate for the SEC to assign such a definition based on laws dating back to the 1930s.
+Throughout the trial, Ripple’s team has achieved several small victories, including access to communications and reports.
+They also reviewed the evaluation of other cases in the industry and the dismissal of witnesses and influential figures, among others.
+It is evident to Garlinghouse that the XRP token is not a security.
+He reiterates that it is inappropriate for the SEC to assign such a definition based on laws dating back to the 1930s.

-While things seem to be going in Ripple's favor, the company has also alleged that the SEC's actions have negatively impacted its operations.
-Some of the operational problems derive from the delisting of XRP from trading listings on certain reputable exchanges and the closure of certain trading agreements due to the bad reputation created by the legal dispute.
+While things seem to be going in Ripple’s favor, the company has also alleged that the SEC’s actions have negatively impacted its operations.
+Some of the operational problems derive from delisting XRP from trading on exchanges.
+Other problems were the closure of certain trading agreements due to the bad reputation created by the legal dispute.